tm41m/tm41m.github.io/docs/daikon/census_divisions.md

 nav_order: 5
 ---

 Census division is the general term for a Canadian geographic subregion (such as county, municipalité régionale de comté and regional district).
-They are typically established to facilitate the provision of public services (such as police or ambulance), but StatCan also utilizes these regions to help disseminate and organize statistical data.
+They are typically established to facilitate the provision of public services (such as police or ambulance), but StatCan also utilizes these regions to help disseminate and organize statistical information.

 <style>
 td, th {